cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 so that their **account handlers** can send messages to other **accounts**.
 **Virtual machines** must also implement a method to return the metadata for each **account handler** by **handler id**.

+### State and Volatility

+**Account**s generally also have some mutable state, but within this specification, state is mostly expected to be handled by some special state **module** which is defined by separate specifications.
+The few main concepts of **state handler**, **state token**, **state config** and **volatility** are defined here.

+The **state handler** is a system component which the **hypervisor** has a reference to, and which is responsible for managing the state of all **accounts**.
+It only exposes the following methods to the **hypervisor**:
+- `create(account address, state config)`: creates a new account state with the specified address and **state config**
+- `migrate(account address, new state config)`: migrates the account state with the specified address to a new state config
+- `destroy(account address)`: destroys the account state with the specified address

+**State config** are optional bytes that each **account handler**'s metadata can define which get passed to the **state handler** when an account is created.
+These bytes can be used by the **state handler** to determine what type of state and commitment store the **account** needs.

+A **state token** is an opaque array of 32-bytes that is passed in each **message request**.
+The **hypervisor** has no knowledge of what this token represents or how it is created, but it is expected that **modules** that mange state do understand this token and use it to manage all state changes in consistent transactions.
+All side effects regarding state, events, etc. are expected to coordinate around the usage of this token.
+It is possible that state **modules** expose methods for creating new **state tokens** to **message handlers** to create nested transactions.

+**Volatility** describes a message handler's behavior with respect to state and side effects.
+It is an enum value that can have one of the following values:
+* `volatile`: the handler can have side effects and send `volatile`, `radonly` or `pure` messages to other accounts.
+Such handlers are expected to both read and write state.
+* `readonly`: the handler cannot cause effects side effects and can only send `readonly` or `pure` messages to other accounts.
+Such handlers are expected to only read state.
+* `pure`: the handler cannot cause any side effects and can only call other pure handlers.
+Such handlers are expected to neither read nor write state.

+The **hypervisor** will enforce volatility rules when routing messages to **account handlers**.
+Caller **address**s are always passed to `volatile` methods, they are not required when calling `readonly` methods but may be present if available, and they are not passed at all to `pure` methods.

+### Management of Account Lifecycle with the Hypervisor

 The **hypervisor** module itself handles the following special **module messages** to manage account creation, destruction, and migration:
 * `create(handler id, address?)`: creates a new account in the specified code environment with the specified handler id and optional pre-defined address (if not provided, a new address is generated).
 The `on_create` message is called if it is implemented by the account.
 * `destroy(address)`: deletes the account with the specified address and calls the `on_destroy` message if it is implemented by the account.
 * `migrate(address, new handler id, migration data)`: migrates the account with the specified address to the new account handler.
 The `on_migrate` message must be implemented by the new code and must not return an error for migration to succeed. `migrate` can only be called by the account itself.
 * `force_migrate(account address, new handler id, init data, destroy data)`: this can be used when no `on_migrate` handler can perform a proper migration to the new account handler.
-In this case, `on_destroy` will be called on the old account handler, the account state will be cleared (TODO: how do we safely clear state?), and `on_create` will be called on the new code.
+In this case, `on_destroy` will be called on the old account handler, the account state will be cleared, and `on_create` will be called on the new code.
 This is a destructive operation and should be used with caution.

+The **hypervisor** will call the **state handler**'s `create`, `migrate`, and `destroy` methods as needed when accounts are created, migrated, or destroyed.

 ### Module Lifecycle & Module Messages